2006 South Carolina elections: Republican primary

 The Republican primary was expected to be messy and close between Bauer and Campbell, but the former's plane crash and resulting public sympathy late in the race stymied negative campaigning.
-Campbell relied upon a base of support in the Upstate, where support for his father was strong, while Bauer made stops all across the state in a traditional face-to-face campaign.
-Campbell received an endorsements from former president George H. W. Bush, support that was the basis of one of his television ads.
+Campbell relied on a base of support in the Upstate, where support for his father was strong, while Bauer made stops all across the state in a traditional face-to-face campaign.
+Campbell received an endorsement from former president George H. W. Bush, support that was the basis of one of his television ads.
 Jordan, a late entrant, went negative against both camps in radio and internet ads, but never gained traction outside of Anderson.
 No candidate received 50% of the votes in the primary, and thus Campbell and Bauer faced each other in a run-off, which Bauer won.